 Roots are ready to harvest when they are large enough to eat, and can be harvested as needed.
 Harvest individual roots by gently pulling at the base of the leaves, or use a garden fork to lift multiple roots from the soil.
 Shake off any excess soil and cut the foliage 1-2cm above the top of the root.
 Store carrots in a perforated plastic bag in the fridge.
 For longer term storage carrots can be frozen or pickled.

-Problems You May Encounter when Growing Carrots
+Common Problems when Growing Carrots

 Whitefly is a sap-sucking insect related to aphids.
 They are often found in large numbers on the underside of leaves and will swarm in clouds when disturbed.
-Plants may have yellowing leaves or wilting, and growth will be slowed.
+Plants may have yellowing leaves or may wilt, and growth will be slowed.
 Whitefly can be removed with a garden hose or sprayed with soap spray.
 Badly affected plants should be destroyed.
 Attracting beneficial insects that will prey on whitefly can be beneficial.
 Read more about managing whitefly here.

 Carrot fly (Psila rosa) is a flying insect that lays its eggs in seedlings.
 When the larvae hatch they live in the soil and burrow into the roots to feed.
 Include companion plants in your garden or use insect exclusion netting over your crops to deter the pests.